RossieJimenez/House-Price-Prediction-Project/README.md

 - **Machine Learning Model Development**
   - **Team Members**: Jess and Rossie
-  - **Tasks**: Developing the Random Forest Regressor model using sklearn , and using visualization plot for feature importance for optimal performance.
+  - **Tasks**: Developing the Random Forest Regressor model using sklearn , using visualization plot for feature importance for optimal performance, and saving trained model with pickle.

 - **Website Development**
   - **Team Member**: Francesca
-  - **Tasks**: Designing and developing the website using HTML and Flask (via Java), ensuring seamless integration with the predictive model.
+  - **Tasks**: Designing and developing the website using Flask, HTML, Java, and pickle to ensuring seamless integration with the predictive model.

 ### Repository